Trump Opens Up on Who He Thinks Killed JFK After Releasing Assassination Investigation Files

 “As with every release of documents on JFK's assassination, most American historians and other experts as well as the majority of Americans will most likely continue to have more questions than answers about who killed JFK,” she concluded.

-Legit.ng earlier reported that President Donald J. Trump signed an Executive Order entitled Declassification of Records Concerning the Assassinations of President John F. Kennedy, Senator Robert F. Kennedy, and the Reverend Doctor Martin Luther King Jr.
+Legit.ng earlier reported that President Trump signed an Executive Order entitled Declassification of Records Concerning the Assassinations of President John F. Kennedy, Senator Robert F. Kennedy, and the Reverend Doctor Martin Luther King Jr.

 This pivotal decision aimed to end more than 50 years of secrecy and deliver long-awaited transparency to the American public.
+According to BBC, the order established that the victims' families and the US people deserved the truth after 50-plus years.

 Editorial assistant Ololade Olatimehin provided exclusive commentary from a political analyst for this report.